psanders/fonos101/README.md

 ## Creating a SIPNetwork

-➊ First lets define a VoIP service provider and a DID with:
+➊ First, let's define a VoIP service provider, and a DID with:

-> Use the information, provided to you by homies
+> Use the information provided to you by homies

 ```bash
 $ fonos providers:create